dev-otitarenko/springboot-angular-azure-bs/README.md

-# springboot-angular-upload-to-azure
+# Decription

-The sample showing the way to upload files to azure blob storage
+The sample shows the way to upload files to azure blob storage from the frontend.
+The backend part is written on Java (Spring Boot 2.4.1) The frontend part is written on Angular v11

-# spring boot app configuration
+# App configuration

 This paramateres should be set

 ``` yml